1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 • It's Me Against The World, part 2 !
-After the release of the gangsta Bay Area oriented rap party of All Eyez On Me, and following the departure of his stepbrother Mopreme and the deadlock of the supergroup projects Thug Life Volume II / Thug Pound, 2Pac wanted his new solo project to have very few featured artists, to be more introspective, political and positive about women, an album about the true Tupac, his panther origin, his blues & soul background...
+After the release of the gangsta Bay Area oriented rap party of All Eyez On Me, and following the departure of his stepbrother Mopreme and the deadlock of his supergroup projects Thug Life Volume II and Thug Pound, 2Pac wanted - according to his words - his new solo project to have very few featured artists, to be more introspective, political and positive about women, an album about the true Tupac, his panther origin, his blues & soul background... in the veins of Me Against The World.

 • What happened ?
 The 19th of April, 2Pac was announcing his forthcoming album to Sway...
 Is it because key tracks couldn't make the final tracklist (sample issues, tracks sold to Hammer and Syke, Big Syke signing in another label) ?
-Is it because 2Pac was taken by his demons of dissing and chose to make the mafioso Outlawz album instead ?
+Is it because 2Pac was taken back by his demons of dissing and chose to make the mafioso Outlawz album with the infamous "Hit 'Em Up" instead ?
 Is it because 2Pac wanted to invest his efforts into Gridlock'd soundtrack project ?

-• Until The End of Time Amaru posthumous compilation could be considered as the closest attempt to respect that project (with 12 tracks from it - many others in Better Dayz).
+• Amaru posthumous compilation Until The End of Time could be considered as the closest attempt to respect that project (with 12 tracks from it - many others being in Better Dayz).

 Michael O'Neill for New York Times (Jan.
 96, the 14th)

-"And my mission is to be more than just a rap musician"
+"My mission is to be more than just a rap musician."

 2Pac, "Unconditional Love".

-### There are no known material sequence for the project...
-We chose to follow the "New Shit" tracklist, which gathers most of these sessions, just before it began to turn into an Outlawz LP with the addition of "Made Niggaz" and the disappearance of "Unconditional Love" in mid April.
-The demo disc follows the first "All New Heat" tracklist. ###
+### There is only one material sequence for that project circa mid March...
+We chose to follow the "New Shit" tracklist, which gathers most of these sessions, right before it began to turn into an Outlawz LP with the addition of "Made Niggaz" and the disappearance of "Unconditional Love" in late April in "100% Black Gold". ###

 Euthanasia Supreme : Me Against The World pt.
 2 - LISTEN